 The profit and loss report shows the detail of the change in net assets on the balance sheet from the beginning of the year to the end of the year.

 A common problem is when transactions impacting asset or liability accounts are coded to profit and loss accounts instead.
 If this happens, the balance sheet is wrong and the profit and loss report is also wrong.
-For more background on this problem see our earlier post, Are You Using the Wrong Accounting Framework?
+For more background on this problem see our post, Nonprofit Balance Sheet Framework.

 Nonprofit Chart of Accounts Grand Tour So Far

 Since January, other than a few detours on other topics, we’ve been on a Nonprofit Chart of Accounts Grand Tour.
 We started our Tour with commonly used balance sheet accounts.
 Here is a guide to the posts so far with links: